Zegarowski can’t miss, No. 15 Creighton routs No. 21 Butler

+Zegarowski benefited from Butler shading off him.
+When Zegarowski would come off a ball screen, he could look to pass to big man Christian Bishop inside or to sharpshooters Mitch Ballock or Ty-Shon Alexander in the corner, or make a play on his own.
+With the Bulldogs dropping a man down on Bishop and defenders staying on Ballock and Alexander, Zegarowski had room to get shots off from the wing.
+When he did pass, he often got the ball right back.

+“He had a night where everything was going in,” Creighton coach Greg McDermott said.
+“He made the right reads, and when you have guys like Mitch Ballock who has six assists and Ty-Shon who has four assists and Christian with five, it shows guys are willing to move the ball.
+When a guy gets hot, we’ve got to get him the basketball.”

-Zegarowski led Creighton’s torrid shooting performance, setting his career high with the seven 3s.
-The Bluejays finished with a season-high 15 3s on 26 attempts.
+Zegarowski set his career high with seven of Creighton’s season-high 15 3s on 26 attempts.
+He’s one of three Bluejays shooting 40% or better from beyond the arc.

-Christian Bishop had a career-high 19 points to go with seven rebounds and five assists, and Ty-Shon Alexander scored 12 of his 15 points in the second half.

-Henry Baddley led Butler with 13 points and Sean McDermott added 10.
+“I just try to go out and make the right play,” he said.
+“Tonight it was awesome to play with a lot of great players who spread the floor and a staff that puts me in position to be successful.
+I took what the defense gave me.”

-Zegarowski went to the bench for good with just under 12 minutes left and coach Greg McDermott emptied his bench the final six minutes.
+Zegarowski went to the bench for good with just under 12 minutes left and Creighton substituted freely the final six minutes.

+“They’re playing really well right now, as good as anybody in the country, as good as anybody in our league,” Butler coach LaVall Jordan said.
+“We knew it would be a tough task to come in and match them.”

 BIG PICTURE